Cloudymos/aws-autoscaling-jenkins/README.md

 # aws-autoscaling-terraform
-Code for automating the creation of an architecture on AWS with high availability and resiliency using terraform and jenkins pipeline.
+This project provides a comprehensive solution for the automated creation of an architecture on AWS, emphasizing high availability concepts and deployment pipeline.
+Through the integration of Jenkins and Terraform, this solution streamlines the implementation of a robust and scalable infrastructure.

 With this infrastructure you'll use the following technologies: